susji/lilmon/README.md

   - `deriv`: The time series is numerically differentiated with respect to time
   - `y_min=<float64>`: Graph's minimum Y value
   - `y_max=<float64>`: Graph's maximum Y value
+  - `kibi` and `kilo`: Y values are rendered with unit prefixes in base-2 or base-10, respectively

 `deriv` is useful if your metric is, for example, measuring transmitted or received bytes for a network interface.
 By using `deriv`, the UI will then display transfer rates (bytes/second) instead of bytes.

+`kibi` and `kilo` will make larger values much more easier to read.

 ## Can you edit the browser UI?